Solvay materials have been traveling to outer space for more than 50 years!

 It’s quite clear that in the near future, growth in the space industry is only going to continue, providing numerous opportunities for Solvay and its high-performance materials.
 The increasing role played in the industry by private companies and the upcoming development of space tourism (we may see tourists visit the space station as early as 2023!) are deep-seated trends that will further push developments and innovation, and we will continue to be up to the task!

-Several reasons explain why we’ve remained a leading provider of composites for the space industry throughout the decades: “As a pioneer in composites, Solvay has had a very early involvement in the space market, offers the broadest portfolio of product options dedicated to space applications, coupled with the most comprehensive material performance database in the industry,” sums up Dan.
+Several reasons explain why we’ve remained a leading provider of composites for the space industry throughout the decades: “As a pioneer in composites, Solvay has had a very early involvement in the space market, offers the broadest portfolio of product options dedicated to space applications, coupled with the most comprehensive material performance database in the industry,” sums up Bjorn.
 “We welcome working on the challenges involved with the next generation of space vehicles.”

 In other words, whatever the future of space exploration brings, Solvay plans to be a part of it.